Artificial intelligence analysis of brain imaging in MS

 Summary

-Magnetic resonance imaging (MRI) plays a central role in the clinical management of MS. The aim of this research is to develop artificial intelligence tools to analyse MRI scans, to assist clinicians and radiologists with decision making.
+Magnetic resonance imaging (MRI) plays a central role in the clinical management of MS. The aim of this research is to develop artificial intelligence (AI) tools to analyse MRI scans, to assist clinicians and radiologists with decision making.

 Updated: 16 November, 2021